yashgarg4/Semantic-LLM-cache/README.md

 The embedding model on the critical path is small and local on purpose: a remote embedding API would reintroduce the very network latency the cache exists to remove.
 Embeddings are unit-normalised so a FAISS inner-product search equals cosine similarity (asserted in the embedder).
-See `INTERNAL_NOTES.md` for the full design rationale, the per-phase build log, known limitations, and interview Q&A.